Is European Myopia Towards Russia Damaging Its Ability To Recover Its Economies?

 The general social media attitude towards ordinary Russians has also changed.
 On one hand, Western media has portrayed Russia as run by a mafia and having rigged election results.
 Yet on the other, ordinary Russians are blamed for ‘putting Putin in power’ and somehow culpable for the situation in Ukraine.
 That is unfair.
 The West can’t have it both ways.

-There is also an attitude that by imposing bans on exports, refusing visas, and generally being deliberately difficult towards ordinary Russians, then somehow the Russian population will instigate a revolution and depose Putin.
+There is also an attitude that by imposing bans on exports, refusing visas, and generally being deliberately difficult towards ordinary Russians, this means that somehow the Russian population will instigate a revolution and depose Putin.
 This is both naïve – and implies a civil war.
 But Russia has been here before.
 Its previous revolution resulted in about 10 million deaths.
 A new one would almost certainly result in far greater numbers of casualties and usher in fighting across Eurasia.
 The more frenetic media commentators suggest that dead Russians are preferable to dead Ukrainians.
 The rhetoric, in choosing who has the right to live or die, based upon their nationality is morally abhorrent.
 The observation that all Russians – men, women, children, grandmothers and babies – are collectively responsible for the deaths of Ukrainians ushers in the concept of national guilt – charges laid against the Germans and the rise of the Nazi’s.
 The question to ask – and many would say yes – is whether Russia really is a Nazi style state?
-But Putin doesn’t appear to be holding mass ideological rallies – and has suggested numerous times here, here and here amongst several other occasions, that he wants to negotiate.
+But Putin doesn’t appear to be holding mass ideological rallies – and has suggested numerous times here, here and here amongst several other occasions, that he wants to negotiate a settlement and regain peace.
 Yet this is near impossible when Ukrainian President Zelensky passed a Ukrainian law expressly forbidding this.

 Such attitudes have spread across Europe.
 No-one is talking to Russia – and to be seen to be even talking to a Russian has become politically suspect.
 Russians living in Europe and the United States have been ostracised, as the Jews once were.
 Western attitudes have now spread to social intolerance, and discrimination.
 Russians in the West now face social ostracism, bias, and outright antagonism.
 Its hard to feel sorry for Oligarchs, but there have also been some highly legally dubious confiscation of assets – some of which will take years to be resolved.
 Yet this discrimination affects ordinary Russians as well.
+Is it right to place the blame for the current geopolitical situation amongst all Russian nationals?
+Women, Children and Babies?

 The outcome is twofold – the demonisation of a specific nationality, including the sparks of implied violence – and a complete degradation of anything Russian.
 This is borderline racist.
 The questions the EU should really be asking itself is whether this is the type of society it wants to encourage.
 It may surprise many, but Russia has decided it does not.

-There are arguments against that, with pointers to LGBTQ rights, however the real issue here is that Russia is a deeply conservative country with a fundamental traditional makeup.
+There are arguments against that, with pointers to LGBTQ rights, however the real issue here is that Russia is a conservative country with a fundamental traditional makeup.
 Russian social society generally doesn’t care – and has no interest – in what goes on in private bedrooms – homosexuality is not illegal – yet it doesn’t want such sexual liberations paraded in public either.
 Russia has found a balance that suits its own society.
 Western liberals appear to think this is backward and demand change.
 In Russia, a country in which they do not live.
 It is an old colonial attitude – Europe knows best.
 But does it?
 And who is next in line for this special kind of Western treatment?
 China?
 Africans?
 Muslims?
 Where does this stop?
 Or does it progress?

 Aftermath